-The complaint handler will then investigate your complaint.
+The Client Service Team manager will then investigate your complaint.
 They will review your matter file and speak to any other person who acted in this matter for you.
-If you prefer, you can also arrange a meeting (generally by phone or video-call) with the complaint handler to discuss the complaint on a one to one basis.
-Within 10 working days of receiving the full information from you, the complaint handler will send you a detailed written reply to your complaint, including any suggestions for resolving the matter.
+If you prefer, you can also arrange a meeting (generally by phone or video-call) with the appropriate Client Service Team manager to discuss the complaint on a one to one basis.
+Within 10 working days of receiving the full information from you, the Client Service Team manager will send you a detailed written reply to your complaint, including any suggestions for resolving the matter.

 At this stage, if you are still not satisfied, you should write to us again.
-Your complaint will then be passed to the Head of Division (Kingsley Hayes) or an equivalent partner.
-They will review the decision, taking into account any additional information or comments from yourselves and then respond again with a further decision, within 10 working days.
-If you are still not happy, your complaint will be escalated to our Chief Operating Officer (Johnny Nichols).
-He will review the decision, taking into account any additional information or comments from yourselves and then respond again with a further decision, within 10 working days
+Your complaint will then be passed to Johnny Nichols, our Chief Operating Officer, who will review the decision, taking into account any additional information or comments from yourselves and then respond again with a further decision, within 10 working days.

 If we have to change any of the timescales above, we will let you know and explain why.